-In partnership with the Church, the mission of Providence Bible College and Theological Seminary is to prepare Christians for leadership and service in the Church and society through Higher Education, spiritual formation, and direct application.

-The foundation of the educational process of Providence Bible College and Theological Seminary is to be Christ-Centered, Biblical, practical, and multicultural.
+Providence Bible College and Theological Seminary's joint mission with the Church is to equip Christians for leadership and service in both the Church and society via higher education, spiritual formation, and hands-on training.
+Christ-centered, biblical, practical, and multicultural education forms the cornerstone of Providence Bible College and Theological Seminary's curriculum.
 "Equipping Believers for Christ's Service"